mdrmtz/JS-Design-Patterns-Exercise/module/README.md

 The problem defined  Chair, Wheel, WheelChair and Battery objects.
 Declaring a module for each element:
+  - ChairModule
+  - WheelModule
+  - BatteryModule
+  - WheelChairModule
-  - ChairModule, WheelModule, BatteryModule, WheelChairModule, LogModule
+  - LogModule

 For Chair and WheelModule will use LogModule to show how augment modules could be use.